esamattis/piler/README.md

   * Remove Dynamic Helpers.

 Dynamic Helpers where an Express 2.0 only API.
 This makes Piler more framework agnostic and it will work with Express 3.0.
+This also removes support for response object functions.
+We'll add those back if there is a need for them (open up a issue if you miss them!)  and we'll find good framework agnostic way to implement them.

 v0.3.6 - 2012-06-17